P-p-H-d/mlib/README.md

 Clean the array (the array becomes empty but remains initialized).

+##### type *name\_push\_raw(name\_t array)

+Push the needed storage of a new element into the back of the array 'array' without initializing it and return a pointer to the non-initialized data.
+The first thing to do after calling this function is to initialize the data using the proper constructor.
+This allows to use a more specialized constructor than the generic one.
+It is recommended to use other _push function if possible rather than this one as it is low level and error prone.

 ##### void name\_push\_back(name\_t array, const type value)

 Push a new element into the back of the array 'array' with the value 'value' contained within.